-3.1 Measurements strategy and data preprocessing
+3.1 Measurement strategy and data preprocessing

-Coordinated RHI measurements with POLDIRAD and MIRA-35 have been collected during three snowfall days on 9th, 10th and 30th January 2019, with some ice particles reaching the ground where both radars are located (602.5 m for POLDIRAD and 541 m for MIRA-35, both heights above MSL).
+Coordinated RHI measurements with POLDIRAD and MIRA-35 have been collected during three snowfall days on 9, 10, and 30 January 2019, with some ice particles reaching the ground where both radars are located (602.5 m a.m.s.l. for POLDIRAD and 541 m a.m.s.l. for MIRA-35).
 However, only ice particles above the melting layer were investigated in the present study.
-59 RHI scans were executed from the two radars at almost the same time (time difference between RHIs was estimated less than 15 s) with a temporal resolution which was adjusted to the precipitation rate.
-POLDIRAD scanned between 0°-35° elevation towards MIRA-35 (northeast direction, azimuth of 73°), while MIRA-35 scanned between 0°-90° elevation towards POLDIRAD (southwest direction, azimuth of 253°) as well as 90°-169° elevation in a backward northeast direction but still inside the common cross-section (Fig. 2).
-With this setup, the cross-section between the two radars as well as beyond the MIRA-35 position was fully covered to record the development and microphysics of precipitation cells and fall streaks.
-During the snow events, Z_e measurements from the two radars were performed and interpolated, using the nearestneighbor interpolation method, onto a common rectangular grid (50 × 50 m).
-The 0-height of this grid is defined to be the height above MSL, while POLDIRAD and MIRA-35 locate at 602.5 m and 541 m height above MSL.
-In Fig. 3a and Fig. 3c, the measured Z_e from the two radar systems during the RHI scans from 30th January 2019 at 10:08 UTC is presented.
-For the MIRA-35 Z_c measurements we applied a calibration offset of 4 dBZ as derived in Ewald et al. (2019).
-Studying only snow cases no strong effects of hydrometeor attenuation are expected (e.g., Nishikawa et al., 2016).
+A total of 59 RHI scans were executed from the two radars at almost the same time (time difference between RHIs was estimated as less than 15 s) with a temporal resolution which was adjusted to the precipitation rate.
+POLDIRAD scanned between 0 and 35° elevation towards MIRA-35 (northeast direction, azimuth of 73°), while MIRA-35 scanned between 0 and 90° elevation towards POLDIRAD (southwest direction, azimuth of 253°) as well as 90-169° elevation in a backward northeast direction but still inside the common cross-section (Fig. 2).
+With this setup, the cross-section between the two radars and beyond the MIRA-35 position was fully covered to record the development and microphysics of precipitation cells and fall streaks.
+During the snow events, Ze measurements from the two radars were performed and interpolated, using the nearest-neighbor interpolation method, onto a common rectangular grid $(50 \text{ m} \times 50 \text{ m})$.
+The 0-height of this grid is defined to be the height above mean sea level, while POLDIRAD and MIRA-35 are located at 602.5 and 541 m a.m.s.l.
+In Fig. 3a and c, the measured Z_e from the two radar systems during the RHI scans from 30 January 2019 at 10:08 UTC is presented.
+For the MIRA-35 Z_e measurements we applied a calibration offset of 4 dBZ as derived in Ewald et al. (2019).
+Studying only snow cases, no strong effects of hydrometeor attenuation are expected (e.g., Nishikawa et al., 2016).
 However, an iterative method to estimate hydrometeor attenuation has been developed.
-Additionally, both Z_c datasets are corrected for gaseous attenuation using the ITU-R P.676-12 formulas provided by International Telecommunication Union (ITU) in August 2019 (ITU-R P.676-12, 2019).
+Additionally, both Ze datasets are corrected for gaseous attenuation using the ITU-R P.676-12 formulas provided by the International Telecommunication Union (ITU) in August 2019 (ITU-R P.676-12, 2019).
 Both methods are fully described in Sect.
 3.3.
 After the interpolation of both radar reflectivities in the common radar grid, we calculated the DWR (Fig. 3b) using Eq.
 (2).
-Since DWR is defined as the ratio of Z_c at two wavelengths, it is independent of number concentration N. Therefore, it exploits the difference in the received radar signal due to Mie effects to give size information.
-To avoid unwanted biases by measurement artefacts, DWR values lower than -5 dB and higher than 20 dB were excluded.
+Since DWR is defined as the ratio of Z_e at two wavelengths, it is independent of number concentration N. Therefore, it exploits the difference in the received radar signal due to Mie effects to give size information.
+To avoid unwanted biases by measurement artifacts, DWR values lower than $-5 \, dB$ and higher than 20 dB were excluded.
 Furthermore, errors from other sources, e.g., beam width mismatch effects (beam width 1° for POLDIRAD and 0.6° for MIRA-35), are considered (fully explained in Sect.
 3.1.2).
 Besides DWR measurements, polarimetric observations were used to study the shape of ice particles.
-POLDIRAD provided polarimetric measurements of ZDR, but only ZDR values between -1 dB and 7 dB were considered to be atmospheric hydrometeors signatures.
-The ZDR calibration was validated using additional measurements, described in detail in Sect.
-3.1.2 and Appendix A. For the ZDR panel (Fig. 3d), reasonable boundaries for optimal visualization purposes were used in the colormap.
+POLDIRAD provided polarimetric measurements of ZDR, but only ZDR values between -1 and 7 dB were considered to be atmospheric hydrometeor signatures.
+The ZDR calibration was validated using additional measurements, which are described in detail in Sect.
+3.1.2 and Appendix A. For the ZDR panel (Fig. 3d), reasonable boundaries for optimal visualization purposes were used in the color map.